xela-the-proto/MineSharp/README.md

+## This project has been archived, mostly because of project burnout

 # MineSharp: minecraft hosting made easy

 MineSharpAPI is an experimental C# project inspired by **Pterodactyl** and similar server management panels.